 The criteria for cooperation was as established as the preference for pressing C lever (cooperation) over D lever (defeat) in more than 60% of the trials for five or more consecutive sessions.
 Eight out of the twelve animals learned to cooperate (cooperation rate 0.86±0.05, mean±s.e.m), reaching criteria in 30±4 sessions, mean±s.e.m.
 In figure 1B we show the mean cooperation levels for those animals during the last twenty three sessions before reaching criteria.
 The inset in figure 1B shows the mean cooperation level for each animal during the last five training sessions.
 As a consequence of the increase in cooperation levels, the average total timeout per session decreased as training progressed (0.23±0.08, mean±sem, see Fig 1C).
 Due to the fact that many sequences of lever pressing can give the same amount of reward and/or timeout, independently of the cooperation level, we analysed the relationship between total reward and timeout for all animals.
 Thus, for each animal we compared those values with the theoretical reward-timeout function when the cooperation level was set to 60%, see figure 1D.
 As can be seen, the higher the cooperation levels, the larger the total reward and the lower the total timeout.
 We then built one Markov model for the group of cooperative animals (see Figure E) and one for the group of non-cooperative animals (see Figure 1F), averaging state and transition probabilities of individuals in each group (see Materials and Methods).
 It can be seen that the permanency in R state was high in cooperative animals and, whenever the animal defeats (states T and P), it returns to cooperate in most of the cases (p(c|T-1)=0.76, p(c|R-1)=0.85, p(c|S-1)=0.93, p(c|P-1)=0.87).
 Besides, state occupancy R=0.76 was higher than T=0.1, P=0.04 and S=0.1 (p =<1e-8, ANOVA two-way test, n=8).
 On the contrary, in the group of non-cooperative animals, state occupancy (T=0.25, R=0.19, P=0.33, S=0.23 and p=9.736, F=0.0035, ANOVA two-way test, n=4) and transition probabilities (p(c|T)=0.43, p(c|R)=0.38, p(c|S)=0.32 and p(c|P)=0.31)) did not evidence preference for any defined strategy, see Fig S1 supplementary materials.
 To discard the fact that animals had had a preference for one of the levers and, in consequence, their behaviour biased independently of the training paradigm, we selected the best four cooperators and applied a reversal procedure immediately after cooperation was reached.
 All animals learned to cooperate after reversal (0.87±0.04,mean±sem), see Fig. 1F.

-Fig.1B

-1E We performed a χ2 goodness of fit test with Bonferroni corrected over the conditional probability to cooperate and to assess the preference by the cooperated option,
+FIGURE 1

 We then asked how the ratio in the amount of positive reinforcement of R and T states affects cooperation learning and maintenance.
 We defined a contrast index CI that measures the relationship between the amount of reward in R and T as follows: